17 Captivating Books about Con Artists and Thieves

 Pretty Things by Janelle Brown

-I love a good thriller, but I’ve found that they become predictable after a while.
+Why I Loved it: I love a good thriller, but I’ve found they become predictable after a while.
 I adored Pretty Things because it kept me on my toes!
+I listened to this one, so I can tell you that the audiobook was one of my favorites of the year.

 Books About Con Artists